 With benefit comes risks, and whilst the notion of challenging the regulated model is a good one, matters such as fairness, transparency, integrity, privacy and general market stability are of paramount importance to traders in any market.
 These issues, which typically fell under the regulatory umbrella, will be dealt with through the trust protocol that is embedded within blockchain technology.
 Issues, such as traders having to wait up to five days for their

 winnings to turn up in their bank accounts will be also be eradicated.

-For now, incumbent operators are hiding behind the very regulation that they detest.
+Of the belief that commercialization of blockchain remains a longer-term phenomenon, incumbent operators are happy to hide behind the very regulation that they detest.
 They are not taking the the blockchain prediction market companies seriously, because it is their belief that the excessive volatility of the cryptocurrencies (Bitcoin has seen its price range from $776 to $1,291 in 2017) will ensure that they are simply never able to generate sufficient liquidity, such that they become a viable threat.
 Watch this space.